FAIR Fine Art Checklist

 Photography Window-Facing Fade, One-Sided Exposure, and Room-Placement Checklist

-A photography window-facing fade, one-sided exposure, and room-placement checklist helps buyers document directional sunlight clues, unequal wall placement, and the exact framed-front, border, room-context, and support photos a FAIR specialist needs before appraisal.
+A photography window-facing fade checklist helps you document directional sunlight, one-sided exposure, room placement, and the framed-front, border, room-context, and support photos FAIR should review before appraisal.

 Photography Window-Facing Fade, One-Sided Exposure, and Room-Placement Checklist - FAIR online appraisal guide illustration